my-com/laravel-conditional-actions/readme.md

 ## How it works

-Codebase provide predefined conditions, actions, targets and API for mix it into business logic to end users.
+Codebase provides predefined conditions, actions, targets and API for mix it into business logic to end users.
 Objects:
 * `Target` - provides all necessary data for conditions and actions;
 * `State` - key-value pairs.
 Actions should update state when applying;